madpsy/xpa125b_controller/README.md

 # TX Inhibit

 When the controller starts it defaults to `0 Hz` and `band 0` and remains like this until the radio updates with the current band or frequency.
-Until the controller knows what band the radio is on it will inhibit `TX` so you don't transmit into the wrong filter.
+Until the controller knows what band the radio is on it will inhibit the amplifier going into `TX` state so you don't transmit through the wrong filter.

 For polling based modes this should update promptly after the controller boots.
 However, for example, with the Hermes-Lite in serial mode you need to trigger a frequency change so it sends the frequency to the controller.